omnisat/lasereyes-mono/packages/lasereyes/README.md

 ## Contributing

-Contributions to Wagmi are greatly appreciated!
-If you're interested in contributing to Wagmi, please read the [Contributing Guide](https://wagmi.sh/dev/contributing) **before submitting a pull request**.
+Contributions to Lasereyes are greatly appreciated!
+If you're interested in contributing to Lasereyes, please read the [Contributing Guide](https://wagmi.sh/dev/contributing) **before submitting a pull request**.

 ## Sponsors